Univalent Enriched Categories and the Enriched Rezk Completion: The Rezk Completion

 \begin{construction}{\coqdocurl{CategoryTheory.EnrichedCats.RezkCompletion.EnrichedRezkCompletion}{enriched_rezk_completion_bundled}}{prob:enriched-rezk-completion} We define $\Rezk{\Ec}$ to be the image of the Yoneda embedding $\Yon{\Ec}$.
 The enriched functor $\RezkFun : \Ec \onecell \Rezk{\Ec}$ is essentially surjective by construction (\cref{exa:image-enriched}).
 By the Yoneda lemma (\cref{prop:yoneda-lemma}), $\RezkFun$ is fully faithful as well. \end{construction}

 Note that \cref{constr:enriched-rezk-completion} might increase the universe level.
 Let us assume that the type of objects of $\Ec$ and $\V$ live in $\UnivU$ and $\UnivV$ respectively.
 Since objects of $\Rezk{\Ec}$ are enriched presheaves from $\Ec$ to $\self{\V}$ that are in the image of $\Yon{\Ec}$, the type of objects of $\Rezk{\Ec}$ lives in $\maxU{\UnivU}{\UnivV}$.
-In many examples, $\UnivV$ is a larger universe that $\UnivU$, because we require the category $\V$ to have all products indexed by the objects in $\Ec$.
+In many examples, $\UnivV$ is a larger universe that $\UnivU$, because we require the category $\V$ to have products indexed by the type of the objects in $\Ec$.

-In addition, we can extend \cref{constr:enriched-rezk-completion} to the case where $\V$ is not necessarily univalent.
-To do so, we first take the Rezk completion (of categories) of $\V$ to obtain a weak equivalence $\RezkFun : \V \onecell \Rezk{\V}$.
-Since $\RezkFun$ is fully faithful, it preserves underlying categories.
-Hence, if we have a category $\Ec$ enriched over $\V$, we obtain a category $\Change{\RezkFun}{\Ec}$ enriched over $\Rezk{\V}$ using \cref{exa:change-of-base}.
-Then we use \cref{constr:enriched-rezk-completion} to obtain the Rezk completion.

-Finally, we verify the universal property of the Rezk completion.
-This property is formulated using the precomposition functor.